-- Remove the chains as soon as the vehicle reaches clear roads.
+- Remove all aftermarket traction devices as soon as the vehicle reaches clear roads.
 When removing chains, drive beyond the signs reading “End Chain Control” to a pull-off area where you can safely remove them.

 While it sounds like snow chains are considered a last resort for when the conditions get really bad, preparation before driving into snow country in winter is important because it helps control a potentially frustrating and tiring driving experience.